-- Approval of a capital asset over \$50,000 that does not increase the overall department budget. - · Reduction of appropriations and revenues for unrealized funding. - Approval of contracts and amendments when the aggregate amount of the contract and amendment(s) is equal to or in excess of \$50,000 per fiscal year. - Approval of petty cash accounts over \$3,000, with the exception of the County Library petty cash account of \$5,000. - Transfers between Departments within a Fund. - Transfers between Capital Projects.
+- Approval of a fixed asset over \$50,000 that does not increase the overall department budget. - Reduction of appropriations and revenues for unrealized funding. - Approval of contracts and amendments when the aggregate amount of the contract and amendment(s) is equal to or in excess of \$50,000 per fiscal year. - ➤ Approval of petty cash accounts over \$3,000, with the exception of the County Library petty cash account of \$5,000. - Transfers between departments within a fund. - > Transfers between Capital Projects.

-- Transfers equal to or more than \$50,000 from salaries and benefits (accounts 1110 through 1999) within a Department. - Approval of grant application submissions when the amount of the grant is equal to or more than \$50,000 per fiscal year or when the grant-funded activity has General Fund impacts after the grant funds run out.
+- Transfers equal to or more than \$50,000 from salaries (account 1110) within a department. - Approval of grant application submissions when the amount of the application is equal to or more than \$50,000 per fiscal year.